Top 10 Google Dorks for Bug Bounty Hunters

 filetype:log OR filetype:txt intext:"password" site:example.com

-Developers sometimes leave database backups in public directories.
-These files usually contain the entire database schema and data.
+Developers sometimes leave backups in public directories containing schema and data.

 filetype:sql intext:"INSERT INTO" site:example.com